In 'Counterpoint' Bach Helps An Art Critic Mourn A Mother Whose Criticism Lingers

 Six months later, the family puts together a memorial service, an effort to embalm an image of a pretty woman married to her first love — a young naval officer — mother to four, who lived a free and prosperous life.
 In reality, Kennicott's mother was an angry victim of the 1950s; a woman who did not want children and who deeply resented housekeeping even as she became a cleanliness fanatic.

 Throughout his childhood, Kennicott suffered his mother's mercurial and barbed criticism, as if it were her intent to burden him with her own bitterness.
-In part, Counterpoint is Kennicott's primal need to acknowledge her "sadness and anger and accountable rages."
+In part, Counterpoint is Kennicott's primal need to acknowledge her "sadness and anger and unaccountable rages."

 His mother interrupts him as he's curled up reading.
 She purposefully distracts him with manufactured activities.
 He shovels the driveway and sidewalks as a 14-year-old without being asked.
 Instead of thanks, his mother rages because he failed to leave his boots by the back door.
 Humiliated, he bends down to move them.
 She strikes him with such force that he staggers forward, crying hot tears of shame.